CristinaMarilena/BankingService/README.md

 **_model_**

 * the plain models of the application defined for `Account`, `User` & `Transaction`.
-It also defines an class `AccountTransactionsSummary` that combines account and transactions information and an enum for the type of accounts that can be created.
+It also defines a class `AccountTransactionsSummary` that combines account and transactions information and an enum for the type of accounts that can be created.

 **_repository_**